Accurate Machine Learning Predictions of Coercivity in High-Performance Permanent Magnets: Micromagnetism

-In order to better train \gls{ml} networks, an additional supplementary database was generated with a computational study of micromagnetism.
-In our study, we include $H_{ms}$, $H_{ex}$, $H$, $H_{dem}$, and $H_{aniso}$ in the $H_{eff}$.
-We consider both the cuboid and the uniaxial approximation for all materials in the simulations and supply $A_{ex}$, $K_u$, and $M_s$ as inputs for exchange, anisotropy fields, and saturation magnetization.
-The minimums and maximums of the $A_{ex}$, $K_u$, and $M_s$ coordinates of the $300$ experimental materials were taken as the bounds of the cuboid from which additional materials for micromagnetic prediction were uniformly sampled.
-Following this, we delineate two measures of $H_c$.
-The first is the experimentally measured coercivity, $H_c$(exp), which only the experimental materials possess.
-The second is the computationally determined $H_c$, calculated for hypothetical materials.
+For the better training of \gls{ml} networks, an additional supplementary database was computed, using micromagnetic modeling with $H_{\mathrm{ms}}$, $H_{\mathrm{ex}}$, $H$, $H_{\mathrm{dem}}$, and $H_{a}$ in the $H_{\mathrm{eff}}$.
+Using the uniaxial approximation, $A_{ex}$, $K_u$, and $M_s$ were supplied as the inputs for stiffness exchange, magnetocrystalline anisotropy, and saturation magnetization.
+The input parameters were uniformly sampled from the cuboid determined by the ranges of $A_{ex}$, $K_u$, and $M_s$ in the \ExpSize~experimental materials.
+There are then two measures of $H_c$: the experimentally measured coercivity $H_c$(exp), possessed only by the experimental materials, and the computationally determined $H_c$, calculated for both the hypothetical and the experimental materials.

-For the purpose of the micromagnetic numerical methodology, simple structures were chosen for the magnetic samples, as inducing additional grain structure imposes a scaling on the $H_c$, which can be replicated directly with ML.
-The magnetic mesh was chosen to be $32\times 32 \times 32$ at $1~\,\mathrm{nm}$ scale.
-The volumetric quantities, such as magnetization and magnetic field, are approximated to the center of the cell, while the coupling parameters, like exchange stiffness constants, are located on the faces of cells.
-Figure \ref{structure} shows a \mumax-generated model micromagnetic structure in which the colors within each microstructure represent the different spin orientations.
-As experimental grains varied significantly in scale, shape, and internal structure, this was a necessary simplification in material treatment.
+For micromagnetic modeling, simple structures were chosen for the magnetic samples.
+Due to the limited grain structure data, for the majority of the database a single structure composed of multiple grains would have been chosen for the materials.
+This would have induced scaling on the \gls{hc}, which instead may be modeled directly with \gls{ml}.
+As no grains or boundaries were involved in the computation, a magnetic cube of $32\times 32\times 32$ at nm$^3$ scale was found to be sufficient to avoid loss of precision in the uniform uniaxial anisotropy alignment.
+For Ce-substituted compositions, we used simulation cells of size $128\times 128\times 128$ nm$^3$ for grain boundary engineering as shown in Fig.~\ref{structure}.